 All PDFs and other office file formats that were published before 23 September 2018 are not in the scope of the regulations, however, we will review all attachments where possible and replace with HTML as part of our continuous improvement process across our digital portfolio.
 Any new PDFs or Word documents we publish will meet accessibility standards.

 Videos that were published before 23 September 2020 do not have captions and an audio description.
 Any new videos will only be published with these features, in order to provide pre-recorded media that can be accessed by everybody.

 We had planned to have a new compliant site developed and delivered by 23 September 2020, however, we have been unable to meet that original target date.

 We are currently trying to allocate resources to the development of a new site and we will update this accessibility statement every 3 months, until such a point where the site is compliant.

 This statement was prepared on 11 September 2020 It was last reviewed on 3 February 2021.

 We will next review this statement on 3 May 2021

 This website was last tested on 25 June 2020.
 The test was carried out by a member of North East Lincolnshire Council’s Web Team, by request.

 Three pages were tested in order to identify a representative list of WCAG 2.1AA violations, across the site.
-There are 391 pages in total, but most of these are created from the same template and all themes, HTML and accessibility violations are replicated across all pages.
+There are over 390 pages in total, but these are formed from the same components and templates and the issues discovered are representative of the site as a whole.